-In Cybeast Gregar, if you undergo an optional sidequest, you will wind up talking to Count Zap's wife, where you and her mention that he was imprisoned.
+In Cybeast Gregar, if you undergo an optional sidequest, you will wind up talking to Count Zap's wife, where she mentions that he was imprisoned.

-In the main games, maybe.
-Most/all of the main characters and villains from 1, 2, and 3, show up in Battle Chip Challenge, notably sans Mamoru (especially bizarre in that you can fight his mother, the proprietor of the Ura Inn).
+Almost all of the allies and villains from the first three games show up in some way or another in Battle Chip Challenge, notably sans Mamoru (especially bizarre in that you can fight his mother, the proprietor of the Ura Inn).
 Shun's the final battle of one of the last tournaments, and the WWW members have at least one scene to themselves.
 (Funnily enough, they're discussing curry).
-And Sean was part of the ensemble finale in 3.
+And Sean was part of the ensemble finale of Lan's friends in 3.
 Of course, then he and Mamoru both disappear.

 The Captain: ProtoMan/Colonel Number Two: MegaMan (The Hero of the story) The Marine: NapalmMan/TomahawkMan Mr. Fixit: SearchMan/NumberMan Security Officer: two for each team: GyroMan/ShadowMan (for scouting areas) and MagnetMan/KnightMan (for defense) The Medic: Meddy/ToadMan